 For puppies this age, someone needs to be home more than they are away as crating them for long periods of time is not conducive for their developmental needs.

 *Listed BREED and AGE - We are taking our best guess & recommendations from our veterinarian on age, breed and size when fully grown.
 We rarely know a dogs exact age nor are we able to tell the true or full breed mix of dogs as our information is limited most of the time. ***

-Interested in applying to adopt him?
+Interested in applying to adopt her?
 Fill out an adoption application at the link below!

 FindpetTM is a Participating Pet Recovery Service Registry for the AAHA Universal Pet Microchip Lookup Tool.
 AAHA provides an

 internet-based application that enables veterinarians, humane organizations, pet owners or other persons to search various Pet

 Recovery Service registries and identify those registries on which a particular microchip is registered.
 AAHA is not affiliated or

 involved with any specific microchip registry and has no relationship, financial or otherwise, with this Participating Pet Recovery